Updated on January 4, 2022

 Due to the declaration of COVID-19 as a pandemic by the World Health Organization on March 11, 2020, the Government of the Republic of Argentina issued regulatory Decrees N° 260/2020 and 274/2020, and supplementary rules and regulations, that determine:

 I. Who can enter Argentina, and

 II.
 Health requirements that every traveller must meet.

-I. Who can enter Argentina?
+I. Who may enter Argentina?

-Argentine citizens and residents in Argentina (Group 1)
+Argentine citizens and residents in Argentina.

 I.1.
-Argentine citizens and residents in Argentina (Group 1)
+Argentine citizens and residents in Argentina

-Argentine citizens must have:
+Argentine nationals must have:

 - Valid Argentine passport (if expired, follow this link).

 - In the case of people with dual nationality and a foreign passport, some airlines require a valid Argentine passport to board the plane: it is recommended to contact the company before purchasing the ticket.
 In case the airline requires it, you can request a certificate of consular endorsement by email.